braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 ## Greed
 ## Quantificador / Greed

-It isn’t hard to use replace to write a function that removes all comments from a piece of JavaScript code.
-Here is the first attempt:
 É simples usar o método _replace_ para escrever uma função que remove todos os comentários de um pedaço de código Javascriot.
 Veja uma primeira tentativa

 ```